 We've got a great "shortage creator" with the Diamonds in the closed hand.
-We're going to discard dummy's Clubs, enabling us to ruff Clubs in dummy.
+We must discard dummy's Clubs, enabling us to ruff Clubs in dummy.
 Note that we'd then be ruffing Clubs in the short trump hand.